wapiflapi/binglide/README.md

 This tool does not know about any particular file format, everything is done using the same analysis working on the data.
 This means it works even if headers are missing or corrupted or if the file format is unknown.

+This first version of binglide was part of a project for my M.Sc. in the School of Computing of the University of Kent, in Canterbury, UK.
+I'd like to thank [Dr. Julio Hernandez Castro](http://www.azlaha.com/) for introducing me to the field of Visual Reverse Engineering and for his feedback on my work.
+I'm planning on doing a second version with more features and rich user interface so if you have any requests feel free to create an issue for that.

 ## Requirements

    * PyQt4